 1. Woodside Bay Lodge Retreat and Woodside Coastal Retreat (hot tubs, restaurant, beachside)

 Woodside Coastal Retreat and Woodside Bay Lodge Retreat are two adjacent beachside sites on the east of the Isle of Wight.
-They aren’t the cheapest holiday lodges on the Isle of Wight but both sites get very good reviews from visitors (4.5/5 generally).
+I used to consider them one of the more expensive options for a lodge on the Isle of Wight, but in recent years they have offered some really good deals.
+Reviews from visitors are very positive (4.5/5 generally).

 The lodges are in Wootton, near to the Fishbourne ferry port, so it's very simple if you’re travelling from Portsmouth.
 The site doesn’t have a swimming pool, but there is a gym and restaurant.
 You can use any of the facilities regardless of which of the two sites you stay at (the sites are linked by a short woodland path).